I am a menstrual artist and holder of sacred space.

 Our blood is a most powerful force of creation.
 Without it, not one of us would be alive.
 In matrifocal societies, menstrual blood was revered for its power with many of the indigenous male initiation rites created to mimic our "bleeding without a wound".
-The liminal space of visioning and wisdom which menstruating women are able to access when their bleeding is supported and honoured, was once the wisdom tribal communities were guided by.
+The liminal space of visioning and wisdom which those menstruating are able to access when their bleeding is supported and honoured, was once the wisdom tribal communities were guided by.

-Honouring the power of our blood and our power as women, as embodied vessels of creative potential, whether we bear children or not, is the sacred purpose of my menstrual blood paintings.
+Honouring the power of our blood and our power as embodied vessels of creative potential, whether we bear children or not, is the sacred purpose of my menstrual blood paintings.
 I work with imagery inspired by the female reproductive system, both external and internal to honour the beauty and diversity of woman.

 Some people, particularly women, have found my imagery and use of blood confronting.
 I welcome this and invite the viewer to enquire into why this occurs for them and ways that they can re-member the sacredness of their wombyn body.

 Painting with my menstrual blood is a process of complete surrender.
 These paintings come through me.
 Each time I begin making art, I create sacred space by honouring the directions and I offer myself to the Goddess as a vessel, a channel for Her to create through.
 An important preparation in my opening to surrender is to release the wish to control the outcome and particularly to release any fears and the voice of the inner critic.